 We’re with you from Square one to whatever’s next.

 Your business description is like your elevator pitch and conveys your business idea in a concise manner.
 If a stranger asked you to describe your business on the spot, what would you say?
-Here, you might also include where you see the most potential for your business, and why.
+Your response should take no longer than 30 seconds to convey — the length of time you ride in an elevator — and what you share should make the reader lean in.
+In this section you might also include where you see the most potential for your business and why. , provide your business model, such as product, service, subscription, and more.

 What’s the market you’re entering?
 Coffee in Austin?
 Fitness studios in Syracuse?
 In this section, describe the current landscape of the market and identify your target market.
 What are the weaknesses or voids, and how will your business fill them?
 For example, the fact that there are currently no spin classes in your city, coupled with the skyrocketing national popularity of this form of exercise, indicates there will be demand and potential customers in the area.
 Because this section should be chock-full of data and analysis, it requires some research.

-A competitive analysis is the strategic research outlining information about competitors in the space.
-Take an eagle-eyed look at your competitors in the space.
-What are they doing well, and where are they falling short?
-To use the same spin studio example, perhaps there’s a popular kickboxing class you’ll be competing with for clients.
+A competitive analysis is strategic market research outlining information about competitors in the space.
+Take an eagle-eyed look at your competitors.
+What are they doing well and where are they falling short?
+To use a similar fitness class example, perhaps there’s a popular kickboxing class you’ll be competing with for clients.
 Walk through how you’re going to differentiate yourself from the competition.
 Perhaps it’s through offering early morning classes or more competitive rates.
 If you don’t currently have competition, detail how you’re going to stay ahead of the pack should other businesses enter the fray.

 Service and product line

 This section details exactly what type of service or product you’re offering.
-Be sure to include any copyrights, as well as research and any associated development that might be required to offer your product or service.
+Be sure to include any copyrights and patents you have, as well as any research and associated developments that might be required to offer your product or service.
+These are details that a potential investor would want to know before they would provide you with funding.

 Operations and management plan

-Here, you need to present a clear picture of how you’re going to get up and running and then manage day-to-day operations.
+Here you need to present a clear picture of how you’re going to get up and running and then manage day-to-day operations.
 Do you need to work with suppliers to stock your inventory or will you invest in drop shipping methods?
 Do you need to bring on team members to manage the front desk?
-Detail all those things here, and how you’re going to manage them.
+Detail all those things here and how you’re going to manage them.
+Consider short- and long-term planning, with one-, three-, and five-year projections.

 Break out the calculator and open your spreadsheets, it’s time for the money talk.
 In this section, present a financial analysis of all the capital you need to start, run, and grow your business.
+Include a variety of financial statements, such as a cash flow statement, balance sheet, and an income statement.
 You’ll also determine profitablity and declare your financial projections.
-First, account for start up costs like real estate, equipment, and your employees.
+Account for startup costs like real estate, equipment, and your employees.
 Detail any capital you might already have.
-Once you have a good understanding of the costs you’ll endure, conduct a break even analysis to determine when your company will become profitable.
+Once you have a good understanding of the costs you’ll endure, conduct a break-even analysis to determine when your company will become profitable.
 This will be important to show external stakeholders or potential investors.

 Once you have a handle on your costs and profitability, it’s time to seek and secure funding.
 Deciding how you’re going to go about financing your business or raising money is something you should take seriously.
 You can go the traditional route and apply for a small business loan from a bank.
 You can borrow from family or friends.
 You can accept a Square Capital offer (read about what we look for when deciding to extend Square Capital offers here).
 But with any route you choose, make sure you understand what’s involved with each funding request and how you’ll pay it back.